carpentries-incubator/lesson-gpu-programming/_episodes/03-numba.md

 Let us run it and record the elapsed time:

 ~~~
-%timeit -n 1 -r 10 check_prime_gpu(np.arange(2, 10_000, dtype=np.int32))
+%timeit -n 10 -r 1 check_prime_gpu(np.arange(2, 10_000, dtype=np.int32))
 ~~~
 {: .language-python}

 which should show you a significant speedup:

 ~~~
-3.25 ms ± 138 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
+3.4 ms ± 0 ns per loop (mean ± std. dev. of 1 run, 10 loops each)
 ~~~
 {: .output}

-This amounts to an acceleration of our code of a factor 165/3.25 = 50.8 compared to the `jit(nopython=True)` decorated code on the CPU.
+This amounts to an acceleration of our code of a factor 52/3.4 = 15 compared to the `jit(nopython=True)` decorated code on the CPU.

 {% include links.md %}